sadiqinz/cdk-3tier-ab3/README.md

 1. Delete memcached cluster
 2. Disassociate and delete WAF
 3. Remove Autoscaling Policies from ASG
+4. Delete ASG if you have used B/G deployments
-4. Delete CF Stack
+5. Delete CF Stack
-5. Delete App Pipeline
+6. Delete App Pipeline